Degrees Offered & Graduation Requirements

 - A student earning a BA degree may have no more than 56 hours from the major field (14 courses) count toward the 127 hours required for graduation.
 Required cognates would not be included in this “56 Hour” rule.
 Interdepartmental BA degrees may require no more than 68 hours (17 courses).

-- Earn a cumulative grade-point average of at least 2.0, overall and in the major and minor (if applicable).
-Normally, all Denison courses completed by the student, including repeated and failed courses, will count in the calculation of the overall grade-point average.
+- Earn a cumulative grade-point average of at least 2.0 overall including the major and minor (if applicable).
+Normally , all Denison courses completed by the student, including repeated and failed courses, will count in the calculation of the overall grade-point average.

-- Normally, all courses eligible to count in the student's major, minor, and concentration including courses beyond the minimum requirements, will be included in the calculation of the major, minor, and concentration grade-point average.
+- Normally, all courses eligible to count toward the student's major, minor, and concentration, including courses beyond the minimum requirements, will be included in the calculation of the major, minor, and concentration grade-point average.

-- Complete at least 64 of the required 127 credit hours in residence at Denison and reside at Denison for the two semesters of the senior year.
-Satisfactory completion of a minor at Denison requires at least one- half of the credit hours that fulfill minor requirements to be completed in residence at Denison.
+- Complete at least 64 of the required 127 credit hours while in residence at Denison and also reside at Denison for the two semesters of the senior year.
+Satisfactory completion of a minor at Denison requires at least one-half of the credit hours that fulfill minor requirements to be completed in residence at Denison.
 Generally, all students, except those enrolled in recognized pre-professional 3-2 programs, must complete the last two semesters in residence at Denison.
 Exceptions to these requirements may be made by the Academic Standing Board.
-A course taken “in residence” is defined as any course scheduled by the Denison Registrar and taught on the Denison campus by a Denison faculty member.
-This policy prescribes a university- wide minimum residence requirement; individual departments may have stricter requirements.
+A course taken “in residence” is defined as any course scheduled by the Denison Registrar and taught on the Denison campus, by a Denison faculty member.
+This policy prescribes a university-wide minimum residence requirement; individual departments may have stricter requirements.

 Please note that qualifications and further clarification of these requirements appear in various following sections.